You are here: TSMP Home

 What is the Tees-Swale Mission Partnership?

-The five United Reformed Churches in the area covering lower Teesdale and Swaledale work together in a Mission Partnership, supporting each other’s mission to the area.
-The five churches are in Darlington, Northallerton, Barnard Castle and the two Swaledale villages of Low Row and Keld.
-The Tees-Swale Mission Partnership is still a growing concern seeking a meaningful relationship amongst the five constituent churches and the Keld Resource Centre (see link).
-The move towards a shared ministry, both ordained and lay, has made the churches seek a new vision that recognises the individuality of each fellowship and the realities of the geographical nature of the area but is committed to the teaching and preaching of the Gospel message and the importance of Christian involvement and action in both the local community and society in general.
+The four United Reformed Churches in the area covering lower Teesdale and Swaledale work together in a Mission Partnership, supporting each other’s mission to the area.
+The five churches are in Darlington, Northallerton and the two Swaledale villages of Low Row and Keld.
+The Tees-Swale Mission Partnership is still a growing concern seeking a meaningful relationship amongst the constituent churches and the Keld Resource Centre (see link).
+The move towards a pastorate-wide ministry, both ordained and lay, has made the churches seek a new vision that recognises the individuality of each fellowship and the realities of the geographical nature of the area but is committed to the teaching and preaching of the Gospel message and the importance of Christian involvement and action in both the local community and society in general.

 The United Reformed Church in the Northeast of England